Wondering how to spend 3 days in Rio de Janeiro? This Rio itinerary has you covered!

 I visited at the tail end of winter and we spent our days in short sleeves and shorts, only needing to pop on a light cardigan in the evening.
 The temperature during the day was around 25 degrees Celsius.
 Who doesn’t love a winter like that?!
 I didn’t dare go in the water, though!
 While it was balmy outside, water temperatures drop during winter and are only for the brave.

-From December to March is when it’s the hottest, with temperatures hovering around 30 degrees Celsius.
+December to March are the hottest months, with temperatures hovering around 30 degrees Celsius.
 It’s also the busiest time of the year, so expect plenty of crowds (both Brazilians and foreigners) and sky-high hotel rates.

 Of course, the one thing to always keep in mind when planning when to visit Rio de Janeiro is the world-famous Carnaval.
 This days-long, city-wide party held in February will either be the reason you visit Rio de Janeiro, or your reason to avoid it.
 Going to Carnaval in Rio is still on my bucket list!